oneapi-src/oneDNN/doc/graph/graph_dump.md

 ## Run-Time Controls

-When the feature is enabled at build time, users can use an environment variable `ONEDNN_GRAPH_DUMP` to control the serialization level.
+When the feature is enabled at build time, the environment variable `ONEDNN_GRAPH_DUMP` can be used to control the serialization level.
 This option accepts setting flags.
 These flags can be combined together to make the library dumping different files.
 For example, the below setting will generate files containing library graph and subgraphs in each partition.

 | Variable                  | Flags            | Description
 | :---                      | :---             |:---